projectapheleia/avl-apb/doc/source/components/completer.rst

 3 drivers are provided:

-- :any:`CplDriver` - The default driver that completes the request by driving the response signals.
+- :any:`CplDriver` - The default driver that completes the request by driving the response signals (protocol only - data values are left 0).
 - :any:`CplRandomDriver` - Fully randomize the completion based on the :any:`SequenceItem` attributes.
 - :any:`CplMemoryDriver` - Completes the request behaving as a memory device.